eventflow/Documentation/Documentation/Commands.rst

 problem to the end user.

 The default ``ISourceId`` history size of the aggregate root, is ten.
-But it can be configured using the ``SetSourceIdHistory(...)`` that must be called from within the aggregate root constructor.
+But it can be configured using the ``SetSourceIdHistory(...)`` method in the aggregate root constructor.

 Easier ISourceId calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~